Judge Won’t Budge on His Order in Waymo v. Uber Trade Secrets Case

 Also Wednesday, Alsup heard Uber’s motions seeking to stay the case while it appeals to the Federal Circuit his denial of its motion to force arbitration, and to dismiss Waymo’s state Unfair Competition Law claim.

-Ruling from the bench, Alsup denied the motion to, saying a stay would harm Waymo.
+Ruling from the bench, Alsup denied the motion to stay, saying a stay would harm Waymo.

 But he indicated he would grant Uber’s motion to dismiss Waymo’s unfair competition claim based on Silvaco Data Systems v.
 Intel Corp.
 In that case, California trial and appeals courts found that using infringing software is not trade secret infringement.